This is first in a series of blog posts about rethinking failure.

 So you’re thinking about taking on a tough challenge.

-You know you’d be better off doing it.
+Yet, you know you’d be better off doing it.
 Why is it so hard to get started?

 One of the main reasons we balk at taking on tough challenges is because of the chance and consequences of failure.
 There’s no point taking on a goal that you can’t finish, or one that might even leave you worse off.

 When I first heard about the trans-Atlantic rowing race I was initially captivated by the romance of gliding peacefully across the water, under a star studded night sky … until I found out how many rowers had drowned over the years.
-Six boats, twelve people had been lost.
+Six boats, twelve people, had been lost.
 That was way too high a percentage.
 So I quit before I even started.
 It was too much of a mad gamble.

 It wasn’t until much later that I realised that what we’ve been taught about taking on goals and assessing success and failure is … not exactly wrong, but far from being complete and satisfying and helpful.